 The official date of the Urkupiña Festival is August 14-18 and it draws thousands of spectators from all over Bolivia.
 However, as I arrived in Cochabamba, the nearest major town, I learned that for the past few years this special event has started on August 13, with the Autochthonous Parade.

 It was a quiet evening compared to the rest of the festival.
-It gave me the opportunity to study the traditional dance and music groups that from surrounding communities to represent the Andean culture.
+It gave me the opportunity to study traditional dance and music groups from surrounding communities who had come to represent the Andean culture.
 They wore traditional costumes and played ancient instruments such as the panpipes.
 Another advantage was that it was easier to take pictures during this procession than on Saturday and Sunday.

 August 14 is La Entrada, the main parade of this religious holiday.
 Quillacollo was packed.
 From early morning until late at night I joined the thousands of spectators in admiring and cheering on dozens of dance and music groups.
 They paraded the streets in a never-amazing display of color and festivity.
 The participants danced up to the church where they paid their respects to the Virgin of Urkupiña.
 Many approached the altar on their knees to show their devotion.